-The majority of mustache types can be worn by anyone.
-Although, there are certain ones that are better suited to certain face shapes.
+Anyone can wear the majority of mustache types.
+Although, certain ones are better suited to certain face shapes.

 As a result, we would say that you need to become aware of your own face shape and see what mustache types suit that face shape.

 This way, you won’t waste any time or effort on a mustache style that doesn’t suit your face.